If you do those things, your body will perform like a luxury vehicle. Not only will your body perform well, it will also look great!

 Here’s a link to cacao powder on Amazon.

-Also, keep in mind that cacao does contain caffeine and theobromine, both which are stimulants.
+By the way, keep in mind that cacao does contain caffeine and theobromine, both which are stimulants.
 So, just another reason to use in moderation.

 Like any other health and fitness tips, advice and ideas, check with your healthcare professional first.
 Once you decide to implement something into your lifestyle, give it at least a couple of weeks so that you can evaluate the effects.